nikhilgoenkatech/remediation-ansible/README.md

 ## Auto-remediation workflow

 1. Make sure the feature flags are set to the correct starting position for this demo, i.e., they are set to the internal orderservice only.
+If not, just execute the `disable microservice` job in your Ansible Tower or manually switch the toggles to the correct starting position.

     ![ff4j](./assets/ff4j.png)